 Though talented and extraordinary in many ways, Clemens often ran away from complex or challenging situations.
 When the Civil War broke out, he was 26 years old, and both sides attempted to recruit him.
 As his character Huckleberry Finn would, Clemens “learned early on to light out at the first sign of trouble, and when the Civil War erupted he already had one foot out the door.”
 Morris’ book traces Clemens’ escape and reveals the many adventures and hardships that led to his transformation—personal, professional, and artistic—into Twain.
 “Samuel Clemens went west in 1861; Mark Twain returned east six years later.
 This is the story of what happened in between,” he recounts.

-With straightforward and authoritative narrative, Morris deftly portrays Clemens’ internal struggles and external adventures.
+With a straightforward and authoritative narrative, Morris deftly portrays Clemens’ internal struggles and external adventures.
 As this author tells it, an employment opportunity from his older brother spurs Samuel to accompany him to Nevada, not in small measure to escape from both sides of the war.
 What began in St. Joseph, Missouri, with an amusing stagecoach ride across the Great Plains, would bring him far west, to the beautiful shores of Hawaii, with sojourns and stays in Virginia City, Nevada, and San Francisco.
 What ensues is a journey of self-discovery, which Morris portrays with all the adventure and comedy that is inherent in Twain’s writings.

 This tale, entertaining in its own right, becomes brilliantly informative with Morris’ prolific use of Clemens’ own words (as evidenced by the 22 pages of attributions to Twain’s works).
 Morris does a marvelous job of intertwining the events of Clemens’ journey as it unfolds, with Twain’s often amusing commentary.
 It would have been a welcome addition to the work had Morris made a greater connection—some theorization—as to how these events helped morph Clemens into Twain.